b06b01073/closing-price-prediction/readme.md

 |-----|-------------|--------------|
 |Time Interval | 01/01/2011 - 12/31/2021| 01/01/2022 - 02/17/2023|

-note that the first 14 days of training set and testing set are dropped since there are no 14 days MA data.
+Note that the first 13 days of both training set and testing set are dropped since there are no 14 days MA data.

-The data source is collected from yahoo finance by yfinance.
+The data is collected from yahoo finance by yfinance.

 ## Model
 An simple network architecture is listed below: